informalsystems/hermes/guide/src/index.md

 **[Commands Reference](./commands.md)**

-- The commands will let you interact with Hermes using its command-line interface.
+- The commands let you interact with Hermes using its command line interface.

 **[Help](./help.md)**